aheendwhz/twilio-asr-demo/README.md

 $ npm run dev
 ```

-Ensure that the voice callback URL for your twilio number is set to the `https://` variant of the proxy shown in the `ngrok` output (see images below).
+Ensure that the voice callback base URL for your twilio number is set to the `https://` variant of the proxy shown in the `ngrok` output (see images below).
 Configure the twilio part at https://www.twilio.com/console/phone-numbers/incoming.

 ![ngrok output](assets/ngrok.png "ngrok output")

 ![twilio number config](assets/twilio_config.png "twilio number config")